marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 sudo tc qdisc add dev lo root netem corrupt <CORRUPTION RATE>
 ```

-However, this methods does not give much room for tuning: with the line above we
+However, this method does not give much room for tuning: with the line above we
 are asking the network stack to "corrupt \<CORRUPTION RATE\>% of the *sk_buff*",
 where corruption means flipping one random bit in the whole *sk_buff*.
 The
 relevant code from *net/sched/sched_netem.c* which implements the *corrupt* policy